estuary/docs/how-flow-helps.rst

 If you've spent time with continuous data systems that offer stream-to-stream joins (e.x.
-Flink, Spark, ksqlDB), you've no doubt read quite a bit on their various ways of expressing windowing semantics: event-time windows, hopping windows, rolling windows, session windows, etc.
+Flink, Spark, ksqlDB), you've no doubt read quite a bit on their various ways of expressing windowing semantics for stream-to-stream joins: event-time windows, hopping windows, rolling windows, session windows, etc.

 Each has a slightly different expressions and semantics, but at their core, they're asking you to scope the portions of the joined streams which they have to consider at any given time.